Running Projects

 A practical system for secure multi-party computations will be developed which can also be used for the secure processing of other sensitive data such as in the areas of genomics or machine learning.
 Also protocols for private search queries will be built that even hide the structure of the query and that can be used in multiple application scenarios.

-See also the official as well as the fact sheet and the press releases by TU Darmstadt.
+See also the official and the ERC fact sheet and the press releases by TU Darmstadt.
 ERC

 Deutsche Forschungsgemeinschaft (DFG), 2014-2026